Niklas Dahl – Heritable nervous system disorders: Novel mechanisms and drug target identification

 Our aims are to:

-- Identify novel gene variants associated with developmental and degenerative disorders, with focus on the central nervous system
+- Identify novel gene variants associated with developmental and degenerative disorders, with a focus on the central nervous system (CNS).

-Functional decoding of the human genome is a major challenge.
-Our focus is to unravel genetic mechanisms and the pathophysiology behind heritable disorders, mainly in traits affecting the central nervous system (CNS).
-The long term objective is to identify disease associated biomarkers that can be used in search for candidate compounds as a first step in drug development.
+Functional decoding of gene variants in the human genome is a major challenge.
+Our focus is to unravel mechanisms and the pathophysiology behind heritable disorders, mainly of traits involving the central nervous system (CNS).
+The long-term objective is to identify disease associated biomarkers that can be used in search for candidate compounds as a first step towards drug development.

-Read more about Disease modeling using induced pluripotent stem cells (iPSC)
+Read more about the project Disease modelling using induced pluripotent stem cells (iPSC).